SAG-org/schedule_abstraction-main/include/global/extension/README_extensions.md

     -   It holds per-state data and implements the hook methods to update this data as new states are created and merged.

 4.  **Activation Wrapper**
-    -   A simple templated class that inherits from `Extension<Time, StateExt, SpaceDataExt>`.
+    -   A simple templated class that inherits from `Extension<Time, StateExt, StateSpaceDataExt>`.
     -   It wires the state and space-data extensions together and provides a static `activate()` method to register them with the analysis framework.

 ### The Lifecycle and Key Methods (Hooks)